How To Lower Property Taxes: A Complete Guide

 4. Participate During Your Assessor's Walkthrough

 Instead of allowing the tax assessor to walk through your home alone, take the time to walk with them during your home’s assessment.
-In most cases, an assessor will be drawn to the highlights of your home, such as the recent bathroom renovation.
-But they miss some of the negative features.
+It is not required that you let an assessor enter your home, but not letting them do so can potentially increase your tax bill, as the assessment will be based on estimates and other homes in your area.

 5. Check Your Tax Bill For Inaccuracies